 \paragraph{Entropy power inequality:} The EPI states that for any independent $\real^n$-valued random variables $X$ and $Y$, the following inequality holds:

 Here, $h(\cdot)$ refers to the differential entropy function and all the differential entropies in equation \eqref{eq: vanillaEPI} are assumed to exist.
 Equality holds if and only if $X$ and $Y$ are Gaussian random variables with proportional covariance matrices.
 The EPI was proposed by Shannon \cite{Sha48} and was first proved by Stam \cite{Sta59}.
 This proof was later simplified by Blachman \cite{Bla65}.
-A variety of simple and ingenious proofs have been discovered since, see \cite{Rio11}.
+A variety of simple and ingenious proofs have been discovered since; see Rioul~\cite{Rio11} for a discussion.

-The EPI has an equivalent statement, as discovered by Lieb \cite{Lie02b}.
-This formulation states that for independent $\real^{n}$-valued random vectors $X$ and $Y$, and $\lambda \in (0,1)$, the following inequality holds:
+The EPI has an equivalent formulation due to Lieb~\cite{Lie02b} which is that for $\lambda \in (0,1)$ we have:

 Equality holds in the above inequality if and only if $X$ and $Y$ are Gaussian random variables with identical covariance matrices.
 Note that $\sqrt \lambda X + \sqrt{1-\lambda}Y$ may be interpreted as a linear transformation of an $\real^{2n}$-valued random variable $Z \defn (X, Y)$ with some independence constraints on the components of $Z$, namely $X \ind Y$.
-Another result along such lines is Zamir and Feder's EPI \cite{ZamFed93} for linear transformations of random vectors with independent components.
-This EPI has an equivalent formulation, discovered in \cite{Rio11, ZamFed93b}, that is analogous to Lieb's form of the EPI in equation \eqref{eq: liebform}: For an $\real^n$-valued random vector $X \defn (X_1, \dots, X_n)$ with independent scalar components, and any $k \times n$ matrix $A$ satisfying $AA^T = I_k$, Zamir and Feder's EPI states that
+Another result along such lines is Zamir and Feder's EPI~\cite{ZamFed93} for linear transformations of random vectors with independent components.
+This EPI has an equivalent formulation, discovered in \cite{Rio11, ZamFed93b}, that is analogous to the one in equation \eqref{eq: liebform}: For an $\real^n$-valued random vector $X \defn (X_1, \dots, X_n)$ with independent scalar components and any $k \times n$ matrix $A$ satisfying $AA^T = I_k$, we have

 where $\alpha_j^2$ is the squared-norm of the $j$-th column of $A$; i.e., $\alpha_j^2 := \sum_{i=1}^k a_{ij}^2$.

 \paragraph{Brascamp-Lieb inequality:}